 We really encourage you to think about this deeply.
 Nowadays in our sport, people tend to sign up for trail race distances too fast without making sure their body and mind are really ready for the challenge.

 So if you aren’t 110% sure that you’re ready to run 100 miles, why rush?
 The goal is to be able to be healthy and strong and to run for your whole life, not to get “burned out” after trying to run too far too soon.
-So if you’re even a tiny bit unsure if you’re ready to race 100 miles, try to run a good 50 miler or even a 100k first.
-We promise you that it will be enough of a challenge if you want to test yourself in the long distances (we have a really challenging plan designed by CCC winer Tom Evans if you want to try it out) and it will be a good stepping stone towards attempting the 100 mile distance.
+So if you’re even a tiny bit unsure if you’re ready to race 100 miles, try to run a good 50 miler ultra or even a 100k first.
+We promise you that it will be enough of a challenge if you want to test yourself in the long distances (we have a really challenging 100k plan designed by CCC winer Tom Evans if you want to try it out) and it will be a good stepping stone towards attempting the 100 mile distance.
 (And even if you’ve already raced a 50 miler or 100k, remember that another great option before jumping to the 100 mile distance is always to try to set your PR on distances you’ve already done.)

 Finally, here’s a good example about “waiting” to run your first 100 miler.
 One of our Vert.run co-founders Moisés (who’s also a Vert.run coach) waited 7 years after starting ultrarunning before running his first 100 miler!
 And it wasn’t because he didn’t have the experience or the strength to attempt the distance–but because he wanted to answer an honest “yes” to the question “I’m ready to run 100 miles.”
-And also, he wanted to be fully committed to enjoying the whole process of training for one.
+And also, he wanted to be fully committed to enjoying the whole process of training for 100 miles.

 Let’s say you already decided you want to try the distance.
 What now?